contributor-assistant/github-action/README.md

 After the contributor signed a CLA, the contributor's signature with metadata will be stored in a JSON file inside the repository like below screenshot and you can specify the custom path to this file with `path-to-signatures` input in the workflow. <br/> The default path is `path-to-signatures: 'signatures/version1/cla.json'`

+**NOTE:** You do not need to create this file manually.
+Our workflow will create the signature file if it does not already exist.
+Manually creating this file will cause the workflow to fail.

 ![Screenshot 2020-01-07 at 16 13 43](https://user-images.githubusercontent.com/33329946/71905595-c33aec80-3168-11ea-8a08-c78f13cb0dcb.png)

 #### 5. Users and bots in allowlist